 I love the idea behind what SWISS is doing here.
 If food is going to be wasted anyway, it’s mutually beneficial if the airline can give the food to someone who wants it at a reduced cost, so that it hopefully gets consumed.
 This is also structured in a way that should minimize the extent to which SWISS cannibalizes its own inflight sales — it’s only sold at the end of the flight, and passengers don’t know what they’re buying.

 My only concern here would be around dietary restrictions.
-For example, I don’t eat pork, and I could totally see myself ending up with a bag that has three prosciutto sandwiches in it.
+For example, I don’t eat pork, and I could totally see myself ending up with a bag that has two prosciutto sandwiches in it.
 But hey, I guess that’s part of the risk, and in the grand scheme of things waste is still being reduced here.

 Now, if airlines could start doing this with their leftover first class champagne and caviar… 😉